 For many students, independent writing is an exercise in trying to buy crab bisque from a surly soup chef.
-They try to shift into the right register, focusing on every word, every punctuation mark, trying to make things neat, precise, to follow the rules.
-But either like George they turn out a self-self-conscious, stilted performance which they struggle to maintain, or like Elaine they simply pay no attention to the rules of the game, and what might start out well with good intentions, ends up as a soup of ideas with words and clauses floating around in watery mess of undigestible ideas, full stops and commas scattered over the surface like misplaced croutons.
+They try to shift into the right register, focusing on every word, every punctuation mark, trying to make things neat, precise, to follow the ‘rules’.
+But either like George they turn out a self-conscious, stilted performance which they struggle to maintain.
+Or like Elaine they simply pay no attention to the rules, and what might start out well with good intentions ends up as a soup of ideas with words and clauses floating around in watery mess of undigestible ideas, full stops and commas scattered over the surface like misplaced croutons.
 Oh and then they add ‘gingerly’ incorrectly fourteen times over, because every soup needs garnish and that’s the flavour-of-the-week word wafting around the classroom at the moment.

 It’s very important not to embellish on your order.
 No extraneous comments.
 No questions.
 No compliments.